github/opensource.guide/activities/hello-world/index.md

 ## Create a Repository

-A **repository** is the basic unit of GitHub, most comonly a single project.
+A **repository** is the basic unit of GitHub, most commonly a single project.
 They can contain folders and files -- whatever your project needs.
 Because most repositories contain a README, a file explaining the project, GitHub makes that an option when creating new repositories. _It also offers other common options such as a license file, but we can skip that for now._

 ### To create a new repository

 1. Click the <span class="octicon octicon-plus"></span> icon or go directly to the [new repository page](http://github.com/new)
 2. Name your repository "hello-world"
 3. Write a short description
-4. Select Initialize this repository with a README
+4. Select 'Initialize this repository with a README'

 ![new-repo-form](create-new-repo.png)